Bio & Incident Details

 Weapon: Gun; Unknown type

 Officer Harry Aurandt died of wounds he sustained when he was shot while off duty as he was taking police action.

 Officer Aurandt and a detective were rabbit hunting in a rural area of Tulsa on Federal Road.
-At about 9:00 pm the officers had returned to their car when they were approached by four armed men who exited a Buick touring car with the intent of robbing them.
+At about 9:00 pm the officers had returned to their car when they were approached by three armed men who exited a Buick touring car with the intent of robbing them.
 The detective attempted to fire his shotgun at them but it misfired.
-The four men started shooting at he officers while they were sitting in their car.
+The three men started shooting at he officers while they were sitting in their car.
 Officer Aurandt, despite serious wounds in one lung, leg, and liver, drove one mile to a farmhouse where he collapsed.